McGillRocketTeam/MRTlib/README.md

     1. Clone the repository
     1. Open the Chrome browser
     1. Type the following in the address bar and press enter: `chrome://extensions`
-    1. click `Load unpacked` to add the local extension folder to your chrome browser
+    1. Click `Load unpacked` to add the local extension folder to your chrome browser
+    1. Go to any product page that has the following as a prefix `https://www.digikey.ca/product-detail/en/`
+    1. Click the MRTlib extension icon to start the extension

 ## Debugging
 Use the Chrome Developer Tools debugger when testing the extension locally.